 Lake County has and continues to engage youth education, citizen monitoring, and public outreach in the effort to prevent further or more robust AIS infestations in the Arrowhead region.

 As of March 2015, rusty crayfish, spiny water flea, zebra mussels, and curly leaf pondweed have been found in some of the lakes and rivers in Lake County.
 In the summer of 2016, Lake County conducted a thorough survey of lakes and public accesses in the Lake Superior watershed.
 No new species were discovered.
 Additional invasive species have been found in Lake Superior, including rainbow smelt, mystery snails, Eurasian ruffe, and viral hemorrhagic septicemia (VHS).
-In the summer of 2017, Lake County is conducting a thorough survey of lakes within the Rainy River watershed (and within the County).
+In 2017, Lake County conducted a thorough survey of lakes within the Rainy River watershed (and within the County).
 No new AIS infestations were found in 2017.
 Rusty crayfish were discovered by Lake County partners in Low Lake in St. Louis County.
 Although previously found in Lake Superior, there is a new infestation of Curly Leaf Pondweed at the Agate Bay public access as of 2017.
 Narrowleaf cattail, an invasive species without extensive management statewide, was also found at Lax Lake public access and in various ditches.
 Lake County has continued to monitor accesses through 2018 but has not found any new infestations.
 There is a suspected infestation of Bloody Red Shrimp (Hemimysis) in Agate Bay, but infestation must be confirmed with further testing.